OPITO Basic Offshore Safety Induction and Emergency Training (BOSIET) with Compressed Air Emergency Breathing System (CA-EBS) 5750

 OPITO Approved Safety Course for Offshore Workplaces | Practice CA EBS Use Underwater

 ERGT Australia’s Basic Offshore Safety Induction and Emergency Training (BOSIET) with Compressed Air Emergency Breathing System (CA-EBS) course content covers offshore-specific safety induction, helicopter safety and escape, sea survival and first aid, fire fighting and self-rescue.
-It also addresses the principles of typical emergency breathing systems used in the oil and gas industry, and specifically the components, use and hazards associated with CA-EBS and the actions to be taken when conducting pre-flight inspections, donning the life jacket correctly, buddy checks and emergency deployment in water.
+The course addresses the principles of emergency breathing system use, the components and hazards associated and the actions to be taken when conducting pre-flight inspections.
+It also covers donning the life jacket correctly, buddy checks and emergency deployment in water.

 This course is essential for personnel who are new to the offshore oil and gas industry.
 If you are unsure if this is the correct course for you, please check with your employer for specific training requirements for your role or call us if you have any queries before booking online.

-The BOSIET (with CA-EBS) includes essential content specific to travel over cold water, and is suitable for those travelling over both cold and warm water environments.
+This course includes essential content specific to travel over cold water, but is also suitable for those travelling over warm water environments.

 *Price Includes GST